 Critics complain that they have no brand at all.
-Nobody is loyal to Amazon, they just buy there because of the cheap prices and fast delivery.
+Nobody is loyal to Amazon.
+They just buy there because of the low prices and fast delivery.
 These critics have a point.
 Amazon has few traditional brand associations – no strong emotions tying people to the brand.
 Maybe the strongest is the smile logo on their boxes.
 But “I smile when I buy stuff” would probably not fly at an ad agency brainstorming session.

 Maybe in 10 years, people will no longer want to buy from such a company.
 But for now, Amazon customers are satisfied with the service they receive.
 Despite this supposed lack of connection with customers, Amazon's retail sales are growing and its customer service ranks among the highest according to the ACSI.

-Disney Theme Parks’ success comes from carefully planned operations which are based on a detailed strategy grounded in deep customer research.
+Disney theme parks’ success comes from carefully planned operations that are based on a detailed strategy grounded in deep customer research.
 Surprise!
 There’s no magic involved.

-The irony of Disney’s customer service is that to the inexperienced eye it may look like the simplest mix of courtesy, enthusiasm, and smiles.
-The classic 90’s guide to customer service.
+The irony of Disney’s customer service is that it may look like the simplest mix of courtesy, enthusiasm, and smiles to the inexperienced eye.
+The classic 90s guide to customer service.

-Courtesy is indeed one of Disney Theme Parks’ core values.
-Yet Disney courtesy runs deeper and comes from their own advanced system of understanding and serving customers – Guestology.
-Quality Standards, Delivery Systems, and more complex-sounding words leads Disney customer service towards its happy ending.
+Courtesy is indeed one of Disney theme parks’ core values.
+Yet Disney’s courtesy runs deeper and comes from their own advanced system of understanding and serving customers – Guestology.
+Quality standards, delivery systems, and more complex-sounding words lead Disney’s customer service toward its happy ending.

-To give an outstanding customer experience, Disney analyzed the customer journey and experience from top to bottom.
+To provide an outstanding customer experience, Disney analyzed the customer journey and experience from top to bottom.
 It made specific improvements based on research as intricate as customer facial expressions at different points in the park.
-This led to changes such as a special system to help guests remember their parking place and areas to sit and relax where research found that guests started feeling tired.
+This research led to changes such as a special system to help guests remember their parking place and areas to sit and relax where guests started feeling tired.

-Everything you see, smell, and touch in Disney Theme Parks was planned to fit your customer journey and improve your customer experience.
+Everything you see, smell, and touch in Disney theme parks were planned to fit your customer journey and improve your customer experience.
 Some call it magic, we call it a solid strategy.